eevo script

 - Standard Library: Additional functions needed for common operations (eg IO, math, doc)

-- Contrib: Community-driven libraries and scripts, officially sponsored
+- Contrib: Community-driven libraries and scripts, officially sponsored (coming soon)

 While eevo is a general purpose programming language, that does not mean it is the best tool for every problem.
 Like all languages, eevo has many design decisions which have different trade-offs in different situations.
 To solve problems that are ill-suited to eevo’s design (such as requiring circular references or precise mutations) other languages can be called upon through C-bindings (and soon WASM).